mtmosier/gateAlarm/README.md

 Hardware
 ========

 The hardware setup is really nothing but pulldown resistors and contact switches (and optionally the doorbell).
-Check the [schematic](schematic.png) if you want to see what I used.
+Check the [schematic](schematic.png) or [fritzing](fritzing.png) file if you want to see what I used.

 Installation